BenLachovitz/AndroidFinalProject/README.md

 <img src="https://github.com/BenLachovitz/AndroidFinalProject/assets/127788828/32b9e3e7-011c-48c5-937d-b0bb44c7ba8c" width=150px height=300px>

 ## **#7 Tracking activity:**
+This activity is made of by 2 fragments.
+At the upper fragment there is the list of the claims as items using Recycler View.
+Each item shows one of the 3 photos as a preview, the upload date and the location where the claim was uploaded.
+Moreover the user can mark the claim as favorite by pressing the hollow star image and it will change to a yellow one.
+There is also a tick image, when the treatment of the claim is done (at the company side, for now it's by changing the value directly from the database) it's will be a green tick that indicates that the claim was treated.
+When the tick is green the trash icon will be shown as well, which the user may choose to delete that if he's like to.
+The bottom fragment is hidden until the first claim item got clicked, and when the user click on a item it's possible to see all the information that uploaded about the claim, all the images, date, location, description and witnesses.
+The work here is mostly like I mentioned using, Recycler View, Fragments, Realtime Database and Glide for the image loader.

 <img src="https://github.com/BenLachovitz/AndroidFinalProject/assets/127788828/31a52c41-f2ba-4143-ab7e-7cb454a27330" width=150px height=300px>

 ## **#8 S.O.S activity:**
+At this activity it's possible to upload a claim.
+The user need to upload 3 photos, the ID of the second driver, his insurance policy and a photo of the crash it self.
+The user needs to write a quick description of the incident and if there was witnesses the user should write it too.
+Each one of the photos is an image with listeners that opens the gallery and save the URI for each one of them.
+When the user pressed on the send button, first the images is uploaded to the Firebase Storage and from the result made a URL for each one, so the app could present the photos using Glide.
 <img src="https://github.com/BenLachovitz/AndroidFinalProject/assets/127788828/178dd0c0-8c1b-4ff2-9a77-29f62f721732" width=150px height=300px>